amirhne/flask-haproxy-scenario-lab/readme.md

 # A Simple Lab for HAproxy
 This is simple lab enviroment that can be used for practicing ansible.
-The docker-compose file will deploy there ubuntu container with sshd service running.
+The docker-compose file will deploy three ubuntu container with sshd service running.
 ## SSH Credentials and Configuration
 HA_proxy_Loadbalancer : 127.0.0.1:22